Republic Polytechnic: History

 At the start of 2020, Republic Polytechnic partnered ST Logistics to launch the first healthcare supply chain lab in an institute of higher learning.
 At the beginning of 2021, Republic Polytechnic announced the launch of two new full-time diploma programmes, the Diploma in Sustainable Built Environment and the Diploma in Environmental & Marine Science.
 In August 2021, the polytechnic launched a new facility and initiative, the Entrepreneurial Partnership & Innovation Community (epic), an ecosystem to foster a spirit of entrepreneurship among its students.

-Republic Polytechnic marked its 20th Anniversary in 2022 and also launched the Xperiential Learning Centre in Jan 2022, the largest inclusive outdoor adventure learning facility.
+Republic Polytechnic marked its 20th anniversary in 2022 and also launched the Xperiential Learning Centre in Jan 2022, the largest inclusive outdoor adventure learning facility.
 The new facility is a first of its kind in Singapore featuring inclusive facilities catered to users of varying abilities, including the young, the elderly and persons with disabilities.

-In March 2023, Republic Polytechnic's former principal, Mr. Yeo Li Pheow, stepped down from his position and assumed a new role at Institute of Adult Learning (IAL) as Executive Director.
-Following his departure, Ms. Jeanne Liew was appointed as the new principal of RP by the board of directors.
+In March 2023, Yeo Li Pheow retired as the polytechnic's Principal & CEO after helming the institution since 2008.
+Following his retirement, Jeanne Liew was appointed as the new Principal & CEO by the board of governors.

+In October 2024, Republic Polytechnic revamped its curriculum and introduced the "Becoming Greater Me" framework, for students joining the polytechnic from Academic Year 2025.
+This framework is designed to help students discover their purpose by aligning their passions with both their academic and life pursuits.
+Anchored in the discovery of purpose, the new framework provides more opportunities for specialised learning, community engagement, and personal development.
+The polytechnic also implemented the "Designing Your Life" (DYL) concept, developed by Stanford University professors Bill Burnett and Dave Evans.
+This five-year student journey aims to empower students to pursue their life and career goals with intention and clarity.

+The revamped curriculum also offers versatility by allowing students to design and pursue their own learning pathways.
+Students can enrol in a broad-based diploma across all academic schools and select their major and minor subjects in their second year.
+Minor programmes are available to all students under the new curriculum.
+Additionally, students have the opportunity to obtain industry-recognised certifications, participate in a one-year internship, or pursue a certificate mapped to a specialist diploma.
+Republic Polytechnic is also the first polytechnic to make service learning a mandatory requirement for graduation.

 Organisation

-Diploma awarded by Republic Polytechnic is recognised at both local and overseas universities.
+Diplomas awarded by Republic Polytechnic are recognised at both local and overseas universities.

-As of 2023, RP has 7 schools which offer 44 full-time diplomas:
+As of 2024, RP has 7 academic schools which offer 35 full-time diplomas: